kestra-io/docs/docs/developer-guide/triggers/schedule.md

 type: "io.kestra.core.models.triggers.types.Schedule"
 ```

-> Kestra is able to trigger flow based on Schedule (aka the time).
-If you need to wait another system to be ready and can't use any event mechanism, you can schedule 1 or more time for the current flow.
+> Kestra is able to trigger flows based on a Schedule (aka the time).
+If you need to wait for another system to be ready and cannot use any event mechanism, you can schedule 1 or more time for the current flow.

 ## Example

-> A schedule with a backfill
+> A schedule with a backfill.

 ```yaml
 triggers: